 You share a bill.
 When you and the other person, your spouse, for example, have one rent, one electricity bill, one cell phone bill, it seems only natural to share a credit card bill.
 Having one less bill to pay can let you make the most of your income.
 Plus, when it's time to pay off your debt, you'll have an easier time deciding which card to pay back first.

-Help one person get better credit.
+The other person can achieve better credit.
 Adding a spouse or family member with bad credit to your credit card can help them get better credit.
-A spouse with bad credit may have trouble getting approved for a credit card on their own.
-Having a joint credit card will only work if the credit card is managed right - the bill is paid on time and the balance is kept low.
+A spouse with bad credit or thin credit may have trouble getting approved for a credit card on their own.
+However, having a joint credit card will only benefit both people if the credit card is managed right.
+That is, the bill is paid on time and the balance is kept low.